SmokinCaterpillar/pypet/doc/source/tutorial.rst

 We will assume that usually a numerical experiments consist of two to four different stages:

     1. Pre-processing
-        a) Parameter definition
+        Parameter definition,
-        b) Preparation of the experiment
+        preparation of the experiment
     2. The *run phase* of your experiment
-        Fan-out structure, usually parallel running of different parameter settings, and gathering of individual results for each single run
+        Fan-out structure, usually parallel running of different parameter settings, gathering of individual results for each single run
     3. Post-processing (optional)
-        Cleaning up of the experiment, and sorting results
+        Cleaning up of the experiment, sorting results, etc.
     4. Analysis of results (optional)
         Plotting, doing statistics etc.